metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 2. Ensure that log files were generated in the specified location.

-    - If log file were not generated go to step 3 to grant permission to specified folder and then get back here to step 2
+    - If log files were not generated go to step 3 below to grant permission to specified folder and then get back here to step 2
     - If you applied write permission to specified folder and log files aren't generated temporarily toggle setting to log successful connections and apply it, this should force generating logs.